 Complaints about your adult education course

-If you feel that we have not met any of our charter commitments, you can do one of the following:
+If you feel that we've not met any of our charter commitments, you can:

-- if it is an issue that needs resolving during the course, speak first to your tutor
+- speak to your tutor first, if it's an issue that needs resolving during the course

-Please note you can comment on any problem in your end of course feedback, which will be used to make improvements for the future.
+Bear in mind that you'll be able to comment on any problem encountered during your course as part of your end of course feedback, which will be used to help make future improvements.

-You can also make a complaint in writing, using one of our standard complaint forms.
-Copies are available from your tutor, or from the centre office where the course is run.
+You can also use one of our standard complaint forms which are available from your tutor, or from your centre office.